hellospiral/doctors_office_ruby/README.md

 ## Goals

-This project was intended to practice writing relational database schemas from scratch and custom Sinatra routes.
+This project was intended to practice writing relational database schemas from scratch, custom Sinatra routes, and unit/integration tests with Rspec and Capybara.

 ## Setup/Installation Requirements